KhronosGroup/Vulkan-Hpp/README.md

 vk::SharedSwapchainKHR sharedSwapchain(swapchain, device, surface); // sharedSwapchain now owns the swapchain and surface
 ```

-You can create a `vk::SharedHandle` overload for your own handle type or own shared handles by providing several template arguments to SharedHandleBase:
+You can create a `vk::SharedHandle` overload for your own handle type or own shared handles by providing several template arguments to `SharedHandleBase`:
  - A handle type
- - A parent handle type or a header structure, that contains parent
+ - A parent handle type or a header structure, that contains the parent
  - A class itself for CRTP

 With this, provide a custom static destruction function `internalDestroy`, that takes in a parent handle and a handle to destroy.
 Don't forget to add a friend declaration for the base class.